 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be at least 600 words, reference at least 1 Reading & Study video presentation, and include at least 2 citations.
-In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
-Each reply must be at least 300 words and include at least 1 citation.
-Each thread and reply must also contain at least 1 biblical reference and follow current Turabian format.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt.
+Each thread must be at least 500 words and demonstrate scholarly engagement (no citations required) with Scripture as well as the read and watch assignments.
+In addition to the thread, the student is required to reply to at least 2 classmates' threads.
+Each reply must be at least 250 words.
+If sources are referenced outside of assigned material the student will provide footnotes in current Turabian format.

 The student will write a 1,300–1,800-word review of the assigned textbook in current Turabian format.
 In addition to the textbook, the review must contain at least 1 other scholarly reference and 1 biblical reference.